 2016 will be my 3rd season competing as a professional triathlete in both Xterra and road triathlons, across a range of distances, but primarily with a focus on Xterra and 70.3 racing.
 I will also be adding in more elite level cross country mountain bike and cyclocross racing for 2016, following my passion for off-road riding!
 After a turbulent 2015 competition season full of unexpected challenges but combated by grit, determination and a whole lot of heart, I am so excited for another year of racing and the opportunity to see what I can do to build on the efforts and achievements of this past season.
 Despite multiple injuries and life/work challenges, I saw my first pro podium in 2015, my first overall Xterra US Pro Series podium and a career-best World Championship result (13th place and 3rd American).
 I look forward to making a big leap in 2016 to improve on those results!

-Outside of my competitive life, I am a journalist, coach, sales representative in the outdoor industry, substitute teacher and freelance marketing/PR/multi-media guru.
+Outside of my competitive life, I am a journalist, coach, sales representative in the outdoor industry, substitute teacher and freelance marketing/PR/multi-media consultant.
 I wear many hats because of my broad range of interests, and to help me maintain a flexible schedule that enables me to pursue my goals of competing at the highest level.
 While my ultimate goal is to become exclusively a successful professional triathlete, I am immensely interested in learning and sharing the stories of others through writing and multimedia, making a difference in the lives of children through teaching and coaching, being involved in the outdoor industry and advocating athletic and outdoor pursuits at all levels.

 I am a firm believer in the power of endurance sport to enrich our lives and provide us with a foundation of inner strength, confidence and independence, and am extremely passionate about working to help more women become involved in sport and discover these same benefits.
 As much as I can, I seek to use my involvement and achievements in triathlon and cycling to encourage other women to take risks, get outside their comfort zone, believe in themselves and chase down their dreams — in sport and beyond.
 I am extremely grateful to the many people, companies and opportunities that have enabled me to not only pursue my own athletic passions, but to help reach out to others who are doing the same.
 Tremendous thanks to all who have supported me, and here’s to a bright 2016!